NickStrupat/EntityFramework.Triggers/README.md

 <strong>async/await supported</strong>

-<strong>To use with closed inheritance hierarchies, such as ASP.NET Identity's `IdentityDbContext` class, I've introduced a set of extension methods which work without having to inherit from `DbContextWithTriggers<>` and `EntityWithTriggers<>`.
-Usage example for this case is at the bottom.</strong>
+To use triggers in closed inheritance hierarchies, such as ASP.NET Identity's `IdentityDbContext` class, I've introduced a set of extension methods which work without having to inherit from `DbContextWithTriggers<>` and `EntityWithTriggers<>`.
+Usage example for this case is at the bottom.

 ## Usage